AlexanderDzhoganov/ksp-advanced-flybywire/README.md

 After setting up your controller you should save your game (by using quicksave or exiting to space center), which will automatically save your controller configuration as well.

 ### Operating system compatibility
-Fully tested and compatible with KSP x32 and x64 on Windows operating systems.
+Fully tested and compatible with KSP x64 on Windows and Linux operating systems.
-Linux/ MacOSX support available but still in early testing.
-XInput support unavailable on Linux and MacOSX.
+XInput support unavailable on Linux.

 ### Performance considerations
 The mod is extremely lightweight both on performance and memory.
 It only does a bit of arithmetic and remapping of incoming inputs which should have no noticeable effect on CPU usage.
 Memory usage is in the order of a few megabytes.

-### Compatibility with other mods
-The mod has been tested to work with over 50 of the most popular mods.

-Here is a (non-exhaustive) list of mods that have been tested to be compatible, in no particular order:
-- MechJeb
-- Ferram Aerospace Research (FAR)
-- KW Rocketry
-- B9 Aerospace
-- OKS/ MKS
-- Kethane
-- Infernal Robotics
-- Kerbal Engineer Redux
-- ORS
-- PreciseNode
-- TextureReplacer
-- Deadly Reentry
-- Crossfeed Enabler
-- Chatterer
-- Environmental Visual Enhancements
-- TAC Life Support .. and more

 ### Bug reports
 Please report any bugs using [GitHub's issue tracker](https://github.com/AlexanderDzhoganov/ksp-advanced-flybywire/issues).